-San Marcos' vibrant Downtown is the cultural and economic heart of the city where all community members are welcomed to gather, have fun, live, work, and enjoy the small-town charm in a safe, inclusive, and walkable environment.
-A beautiful intersection between past, present and future, Downtown San Marcos is ever-evolving, celebrates diversity, values history, supports local business, leads demonstrates in sustainability, and provides a sense of connectedness to other neighborhoods, the San Marcos River, Texas State University, and beyond.
+San Marcos' vibrant Downtown is the heart of the city where all community members are welcomed to gather, have fun, live, work, and enjoy the small-town charm in a safe, inclusive, and walkable environment.
+A beautiful intersection between past, present and future, Downtown San Marcos is ever-evolving, celebrates diversity, values history, supports local business, demonstrates sustainability, and provides a sense of connectedness to other neighborhoods, the San Marcos River, Texas State University, and beyond.

-Attract people of all ages and walks of life including families, aging adults, young professionals, visitors, students, faculty, and staff with a greater diversity of shops, restaurants, housing, and employment options.
+Attract people of all ages and walks of life with a greater diversity of shops, restaurants, housing, and employment options.

-Provide an inclusive, welcoming, safe heart of the community place for people of all ages, incomes, abilities, religious beliefs, and cultures.
+Provide an inclusive, welcoming, safe place for people of all ages, incomes, abilities, religious beliefs, and cultures.

-Promote a vibrant and thriving Downtown through local business support, fostering entrepreneurship, mixed-use development, and a variety of housing options.
+Promote a vibrant and thriving Downtown through local business support, fostering of entrepreneurship, mixed-use development, and a variety of housing options.